 How to get the most out of Atlassian Intelligence

-You can't just flip a switch and expect an AI to work perfectly.
-Its performance is directly tied to the quality of the data it can access.
+To see the best performance from any AI, the quality of the data it can access is essential.
 Here’s what you need to have in place for Atlassian’s AI to really pull its weight.

 A well-structured Confluence knowledge base: The foundation for Atlassian Intelligence